Hello Rocklin Merryhill Families!

 TODDLERS (ages 1-2):

-: Many young children tend to engage in “parallel play.”
+In the classroom: Many young children tend to engage in “parallel play.”
 They play near other children, but each child is doing something different.
 This is a natural phase of development.
 As children get older, they begin to enjoy more shared activities with their peers.
 For example, they might enjoy splashing their hands at the water table with others, looking at books while sitting close to a friend, and dancing to music with their classmates.

 At home: Invite another parent and child to your home for a play date.
 Blocks, balls, dress up clothes and toy kitchen sets are great toys for children at this age.
 Don’t force them to play with each other.
 Instead, let the children decide on the level of interaction.